gaoxiaoliangz/toc/README.md

-# Outline
+# outline.js

-Generate outline of your document via JavaScript based on the h tags
+Generate the outline of your document via JavaScript based on h tags

 ## Usage